-- Missed abortion: A missed abortion is also known as a missed miscarriage or spontaneous abortion.
-It’s a miscarriage in which the foetus didn’t form or is no longer developing, but the placenta and embryonic tissues are still in your uterus.
+- Missed abortion: A miscarriage in which the foetus didn’t form or is no longer developing, but the placenta and embryonic tissues are still in your uterus.

 - Ectopic pregnancy: Your fertilized egg has mistakenly attached somewhere outside the womb, possibly in the fallopian tubes-the connections between the ovaries and the womb.
-An ectopic pregnancy happens in up to 2.5 percent of all pregnancies.
-This could lead to heavy or light bleeding.
+An ectopic pregnancy happens in up to 2.5 % of all pregnancies.

 Signs of Miscarriage in 1st Trimester

-If you miscarry before you're eight weeks pregnant, it might look the same as a heavy period.
-The blood may appear brown or bright red and may be accompanied by clots or tissue There may also be a gush of clear or pink fluid or discharge, which is actually amniotic fluid.
+If you miscarry before you're 8 weeks pregnant, it might look the same as a heavy period.
+The blood may appear brown or bright red and may be accompanied by clots or tissue with a gush of clear or pink fluid or discharge (amniotic fluid).

 Look out for these signs of miscarriage:

-- Placenta previa: This is a condition that occurs when the placenta sits low in the uterus and partially or completely covers the opening of the birth canal.
-This generally occurs in only 1 in 200 pregnancies.
-A bleeding placenta previa, which can be painless, is an emergency requiring immediate medical attention.
-There are different types, depending on its position, including partial, low-lying, marginal, and major or complete placenta previa.
-Your doctior will design a course of action to keep your pregnancy safe.
+- Placenta previa: Low placenta that partially or completely covers the opening of the birth canal.
+Occurs in only 1 in 200 pregnancies.
+Could be partial, low-lying, marginal, and major or complete placenta previa.

 - Placental abruption: In about 1% of pregnancies, the placenta detaches from the wall of the uterus before or during labour and blood pools between the placenta and uterus.
-Placental abruption can be very dangerous to both the mother and baby.
-If your placental abruption is small, your provider may put you on bed rest to stop your bleeding.
-After a few days, most women can go back to their normal activities in most cases.
-For a moderate separation, you will likely need to stay in the hospital.
-The doctor will monitor you closely.
+It is dangerous.
+If your placental abruption is small, bed rest may help.
+For a moderate separation, hospitalization is needed.

-- Uternine rupture: In rare cases, a scar from a previous C-section can tear open during pregnancy.
-Uterine rupture can be life-threatening, and requires an emergency C-section.
-Please know that this is a very rare occurrence.
+- Uterine rupture: In rare cases, a scar from a previous C-section can tear open during pregnancy.
+It can be life-threatening and requires an emergency C-section.

-In uncommon and unfortunate cases, pregnancy can be lost in the later trimesters.
+In uncommon cases, pregnancy can be lost in the later trimesters.

 The signs are: